James Conner Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Season Stats

-- Conner has taken 187 attempts for a team-leading 700 rushing yards (43.8 yards per game) while scoring 14 touchdowns.
+- Conner has churned out a team-high 700 rushing yards (43.8 per game) and scored 14 touchdowns.

-- The Cardinals have called a pass in 54.1% of their plays from scrimmage this year while staying on the ground 45.9% of the time.
+- The Cardinals have thrown the football in 54.1% of their plays from scrimmage this year while running the ball 45.9% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Conner's matchup with the Seahawks.